Ours (band): 1988–1997: Early years and formation

-Distorted Lullabies and Precious
+1997-2005: Distorted Lullabies and Precious

-In 1997, Gnecco restarted Ours again and quickly drew industry attention.
-Ours signed with DreamWorks Records and after four years, released their first major label album Distorted Lullabies in 2001.
-Produced by Steve Lillywhite of U2 fame, the album received mixed reviews but led to successful tours with acts such as Ocean Colour Scene, Pete Yorn, and The Cult.
-The track "Sometimes" peaked at No. 31 on the US Billboard Modern Rock charts that year, while the music video saw moderate airtime on MTV.
+In 1997, Gnecco reformed Ours and attracted a bidding war among record labels, ultimately signing with DreamWorks Records.
+Distorted Lullabies was released in 2001.
+Produced by Steve Lillywhite, the album led to tours with acts such as The Cult, Pete Yorn, and Ocean Colour Scene.
+The single "Sometimes" peaked at No. 31 on the Billboard Modern Rock charts and received moderate MTV airplay.
+The album drew comparisons to U2, Jeff Buckley, Radiohead, and the Cure.